ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

 ### Extract

 ETL process starts from retrieving documents from a database.
-You can choose the documents will be processed by next two stages (transform and load).
+You can choose which documents will be processed by next two stages (transform and load).
 The possible options are:

 - documents from a single collection
 - documents from multiple collections